Poreyy/PvPToggler/README.md

 * Compatible; This plugin is written to be compatible on legacy(1.8) & newer(1.20) versions of Minecraft.

-# Support:
+# Support
-- For any problems, bugs, suggestions or questions regarding the plugin, contact the author using discord; *porey* is the username.
+For any problems, bugs, suggestions or questions regarding the plugin, contact the author using discord; *porey* is the username.